jjvanzon/Circular-Language-Spec/constructs-drafts/peels.md

 ![](images/98.%20Peels%20(a%20rejected%20concept).016.png)

 Not keeping space between the peel types when showing exit-enter marks can *not* cause ambiguity *if* you show the exit enter-marks for all peel types.
 But if you don’t show the exit-enter marks for all peel types, ambiguity could occur if an exit-enter mark is exactly in between peel types.
 The presence of another exit-enter mark annuls this ambiguity.
 When there is undoubted ambiguity, then it is obligatory to put space between peel types.
-In the other cases it’s not, but for readability it can be advised to put spacing in between peel types anyway, but if you don’t want to, you don’t might.
+In the other cases it’s not, but for readability it can be advised to put spacing in between peel types anyway, but if you don’t want to, you might not.

 In another example: